 The term static and dynamic as used in the above discussions are misnomers since static would imply no time dependence or motion, whereas dynamic typically implies time dependence.
 The static and dynamic (velocity) pressures suggested in Figure 8 are both changing in time and space.
-In the analysis for the explosion pressure on seals, the static pressure (p_S) refers to the time-dependent static gas pressure that acts equally in all directions, whereas the dynamic (velocity) pressure p_V refers to the time-dependent velocity pressure that acts in the same direction as the gas expansion velocity.
+In the analysis for the explosion pressure on seals, the static pressure (ps) refers to the time-dependent static gas pressure that acts equally in all directions, whereas the dynamic (velocity) pressure pv refers to the time-dependent velocity pressure that acts in the same direction as the gas expansion velocity.

 3.5.
-The 1.76 MPa (256 psi) Chapman-Jouguet (CJ) detonation wave pressure
+The 1.76 MPa (256 psi) Chapman-Jouguet (CJ) detonation wave pressure ft/s).

-If the flow ahead of the flame front is sufficiently turbulent, the flame speed may increase from subsonic to supersonic in a process known as "deflagration-to-detonation transition" or DDT.
-The flame speed for a deflagration is by definition subsonic or less than about 341 m/s (1,120 ft/s).
 With pressure piling effects, a deflagration generally creates transient explosion pressures less than about 2.0 MPa (290 psi).
 For a methane-air detonation, the detonation wave (a shock wave) propagates at about 1,800 m/s (5,900 ft/s) or about Mach 5.3.
 When detonation occurs, the pressure wave front and the flame front become one (Figure 8).
-In a detonation, the transient
+In a detonation, the transient pressure rises in a few microseconds to about 1.76 MPa (256 psi) for methane-air, but then quickly equilibrates to the 908 kPa (132 psi) constant volume explosion pressure as before.